Roman Catholic Diocese of Aberdeen

-The Roman Catholic Diocese of Aberdeen (Dioecesis Aberdonensis) is a diocese of the Latin Church of the Roman Catholic Church in Scotland.
+The Diocese of Aberdeen (Dioecesis Aberdonensis) is a diocese of the Latin Church of the Catholic Church in Scotland.

 Foundation

 The see is the successor of that founded in 1012 at Mortlach by Beyn, which was moved to Aberdeen, by Bishop Nechtan of Aberdeen in April 1132, during the reign of King David I of Scotland.
 The earliest mention of the see as that of Aberdeen is in the charter of the foundation, by the Earl of Buchan, of the Church of Deer (c.
 1152), which is witnessed by Nectan, Bishop of Aberdeen.
 The first ecclesiastical record of the see is in a papal bull of Pope Adrian IV (1157), confirming to Bishop Edward the churches of Aberdeen and Saint Machar, with the town of Old Aberdeen and other lands.

 The granite cathedral was built between 1272 and 1277.
 Bishop Thomas Spence founded a Franciscan house in 1480, and King's College was founded at Old Aberdeen by Bishop Elphinstone, for eight prebendaries, chapter, sacristan, organist, and six choristers, in 1505.
 The see was transferred to Old Aberdeen about 1125, and continued there until 1577, having had in that time a list of twenty-nine bishops.